wangjun-microsoft/Cognitive-Documentation/Content/en-us/Computer-vision/QuickStarts/Python.md

 import http.client, urllib.request, urllib.parse, urllib.error, base64

 headers = {
-    # Request headers
+    # Request headers.
+Replace the key below with your subscription key.
     'Content-Type': 'application/json',
-    'Ocp-Apim-Subscription-Key': '{subscription key}',
+    'Ocp-Apim-Subscription-Key': '13hc77781f7e4b19b5fcdd72a8df7156',
 }

 params = urllib.parse.urlencode({
-    # Request parameters
+    # Request parameters.
+The smartCropping flag is optional.
-    'width': '{number}',
+    'width': '150',
-    'height': '{number}',
+    'height': '100',
     'smartCropping': 'true',
 })

+# Replace the three dots below with the URL of the JEPG image for which you want a thumbnail.
+body = "{'url':'...'}"

 try:
     conn = http.client.HTTPSConnection('westus.api.cognitive.microsoft.com')
-    conn.request("POST", "/vision/v1.0/generateThumbnail?%s" % params, "{body}", headers)
+    conn.request("POST", "/vision/v1.0/generateThumbnail?%s" % params, body, headers)
     response = conn.getresponse()
     data = response.read()
     print(data)
     conn.close()
 except Exception as e:
     print("[Errno {0}] {1}".format(e.errno, e.strerror))
 ####################################
 ```

 #### Get a Thumbnail Response
 A successful response contains the thumbnail image binary.
-If the request failed, the response contains an error code and a message to help determine what went wrong.
+If the request fails, the response will contain an error code and a message to help determine what went wrong.

 ## Optical Character Recognition (OCR) with Computer Vision API Using Python <a name="OCR"> </a>